AdaCore/gnatstudio/docs/users_guide/extending.rst

 .. index:: hooks, action_hooks
 .. index:: hooks, open_file_action_hook

-Hooks whose name ends with :file:`_action_hook` are handled specially by GPS.
+Hooks whose name ends with :commnd:`_action_hook` are handled specially by GPS.
 As opposed to the standard hooks described in the previous section, the execution of the action hooks stops if one of the subprograms returns a True value (:command:`1` or :command:`true`).
 The subprograms associated